pyryk/reittiopas-travel-times/README.md

 	    }
 	]

-In the JSON above, `lat` and `lng` fields represent the latitude and longitude of the departure point, in WGS84 coordinate system. `time` field contains the travel time to the specified destination and `every` the time difference between proposed departures (i.e. "the bus/etc. runs every 30 minutes")
+In the JSON above, `lat` and `lng` fields represent the latitude and longitude of the departure point, in WGS84 coordinate system. `time` field contains the average travel time to the specified destination and `every` the time difference between proposed departures (i.e. "the bus/etc. runs every 30 minutes")

 ## Examples
 ### Simple use case